junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 <br>

-The answer quickly becomes clear that it's definitely not a friendly ghost when the first thing Dean sees outside the office as he parks his car, is ambulance.
+The answer quickly becomes clear that it's definitely not a friendly ghost when the first thing Dean sees outside the office as he parks his car the next day, is an ambulance.

 "What happened?"
 He approaches the crowd gathered around the Tech Support floor.
-The kitchen area is blocked by yellow tapes.
+The kitchen area is locked down by yellow tape.
 Police and medics are everywhere, asking questions, busying themselves with this and that.
 He sees blood and flesh on the floor and wall all around a smoking microwave oven.
-The air still smells toasted flesh.
+The air still smells of toasted flesh.

-The man fried his brain with the microwave, as it turns out.
+An employee poked his head inside the microwave and fried his brain when no one was in the office late last night, as it turns out.
 The name is Paul Dunbar.

-Dean goes back his office, glum and pensive.
+Dean goes back to his office, glum and pensive.
 Something just doesn't feel right.

 Cas is staying next to his desk.

-"You're right about this," Dean types the deceased guy's name into the human resource portal, staring at the popped up window that says the man is going to retire in two weeks.
+"You're right about this," Dean types the deceased guy's name into the human resource portal, staring at the pop-up window that says the man is going to retire in two weeks.
 "Who would kill themselves when they're two weeks from freedom?"

 "Ghost-affected guys?"
 Cas suggests.

 "That's actually a rhetorical question," Dean answers absentmindedly, knowing both of them are thinking the same.
 Nick ended up killing himself, too.
 Whatever one might say he's drugged up or guilty or anything, that's still a ghost-involved death, appeared to be suicide, just like Paul's.
 Not to say Cas is anything bad like this new unknown ghost, of course.

-"We have to stop it from hurting anyone else," Dean says firmly, typing on his laptop quickly, pulling out the the deceased's last email correspondence.
+"We have to stop it from hurting anyone else," Dean says firmly, typing on his laptop quickly, pulling out the deceased's last email correspondence.

 "I will help," Cas answers, leaning in to look at the same screen.

-Paul's last email, received three days ago was asking him to report to HR, Room 1444, the next day.
+Paul's last email, received three days ago, was asking him to report to HR, Room 1444, the following day.

-"HR's on seven," Dean notices immediately, starting to search the same email sender and the same room address among the whole email database in the past three days.
+"HR's on seven," Dean notices immediately, starting to search for the same email sender and the same room address among the whole email database in the past three days.

 The result comes out with two matches: the same content was sent to two other workers, Ian Johnston received it two days ago, and Steve McCaig received it yesterday.